Diti2009/Hacktoberfest2023/CODE_OF_CONDUCT.md

-size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.A person doesn't require to be rude for talking with other people.
+Social anxiety being a major problem has affected people in a lot of ways.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We want to spread positivity and kindness to people, as much as we can. #kindness#positivity

 ## Our Standards